DanielLMcGuire/Mastering_Utility/README.md

 - **macOS**: Download artifacts from the latest [GitHub Actions build](https://github.com/DanielLMcGuire/Mastering_Utility/actions)
 - **Build from source**: See instructions below

-<sub>&dagger; Since this project is in beta, releases use the latest Insider release of MSVC.</sub>
+<sub>&dagger; Since this project is in beta, releases use the latest Insider release of MSVC 19.
+Action artifacts do not however.</sub>

 ## Prerequisites